Conjugate Method Simplified: Exercise Rotation Guide

 2. Master the Basics: Focus on competition lift variations initially

-3. Track Everything: Record max effort numbers and dynamic effort bar speeds
+3. Track Everything: Record max effort numbers, dynamic effort loads, and RPE for each set

 4. Be Patient: Allow 4-6 weeks to adapt to the new training stress

 Ready to implement systematic exercise rotation in your training?
-Kenso's tracking features help you monitor max effort PRs, dynamic effort speeds, and accessory volume across all your conjugate sessions, making it easier to identify successful patterns and plan future rotations.
+Kenso's tracking features help you monitor max effort PRs, session RPE, and accessory volume across all your conjugate sessions, making it easier to identify successful patterns and plan future rotations.